WPBeginner

 add_filter('widget_text', 'do_shortcode');

 This code finds the date of the first post you published on your blog and the last date you published anything.
-After that it outputs a dynamic copyright notice.
+After that, it outputs a dynamic copyright notice.

-You will need to add the shortcode [copyright] to any post, page or text widget on your site to display copyright notice.
-You can also use this code in your theme’s footer.
+You will need to add the shortcode [copyright] to any post, page, or text widget on your site to display a copyright notice.

 <?php echo wpb_copyright(); ?>